 - Favorite Advent Books for Every Age

 - Christmas Christian Fiction That Will Warm Your Heart

 - Our Favorite Books for the Advent of Christmas from Kindred Grace

-Here at Club31Women we recognize that not everyone has the same taste or point of view on books or movies, but we offer these short reviews for your consideration.
-We understand every parent has to make their own decision on what is best for their family.
+Here at Club31Women, we recognize that not everyone has the same taste or point of view on books, music, or movies, but we offer these short reviews for your consideration.
 Our hope is that you will find something new and wonderful on this list of recommended resources!